nvaccess/nvda/readme.txt

 == Dependencies ==
 The NVDA source depends on several other packages to run correctly, as described below.
 All directories mentioned are relative to the root of the NVDA source distribution/checkout.
 Please create any directories mentioned that don't already exist.

-If you are running a 64 bit version of Windows, you should install the 32 bit versions of any dependencies that provide both 32 bit and 64 bit versions.
+If you are running a 64 bit version of Windows, you should install the 32 bit versions of any dependencies that provide both 32 bit and 64 bit versions unless otherwise specified.

 General dependencies:
 	* Python 2.7, version 2.7.0 or later: http://www.python.org/